digital-asset/daml/docs/source/daml-finance/tutorial/contingent-claims-instrument.rst

 In order for the instrument to work with the general Daml Finance lifecycling framework we will implement the HasClaims interface.
 This provides a generic mechanism to process coupon payments and the redemption amount.
-The good thing here is that it will work in a similar way for all instrument types.
+The good thing here is that it will work in a similar way for all instrument types, regardless of their economic terms.

 Here is a high level implementation of HasClaims: